-This our is especailly designed for the travellers with longer holiday and who have a desire for deeper insight into untouched bhutanese cultures.
-This tour begins from the open valley from the west, through central Bhutan and ends in the ruggerd east.
+This is our especially designed for the travelers with longer holiday and who have a desire for deeper insight into untouched Bhutanese cultures.
+This tour begins from the open valley from the west, through central Bhutan and ends in the rugged east.

 Day 01: Arrive Paro (by Druk Air).